10 Best Dumbbell Bicep Exercises For Home Workout

 Standing dumbbell curls are a classic bicep exercise that targets the muscles in the front of your upper arms.
 This exercise primarily isolates the biceps brachii and also engages the brachialis and brachioradialis muscles.

-Standing dumbbell curl works the biceps muscles at the front of the upper arm and the lower arm’s muscles, brachialis, and brachioradialis.
+Standing dumbbell curls work the biceps muscles at the front of the upper arm and the brachialis and brachioradialis muscles in the lower arm.

 How To Do

-2. Slowly exhale and, while keeping your upper arms stationary, curl the dumbbells forward by contracting your biceps.
+2. Slowly exhale and curl the dumbbells forward while keeping your upper arms stationary by contracting your biceps.

 3. Continue to curl the dumbbells until they are at shoulder level and your biceps are fully contracted.